paczkow/miscoded.io/content/blog/nieoczywiste-zalety-testow/index.pl.md

     const usersList = screen.getAllByTestId("list");

     // how should be the correct value?
-    // we can test only by length - it's a low level of confidence
+    // we can only verify by length - it's a low level of confidence
     // can we mock service in some way? expect(usersList.length).toEqual(1);
   });